skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 .. note::

   Currently :ref:`workdir <sync-code-artifacts>` and :ref:`file mounts with local files <sync-code-artifacts>` are not supported for spot jobs.
+You can convert them to :ref:`Sky Storage <sky-storage>`.

-Mounting checkpoints
+Saving and loading checkpoints
 --------------------------------

 To allow spot recovery, another cloud bucket is typically needed for storing states of the job (e.g., model checkpoints).